Vindexus/DungeonWorldData/source/moves/last_breath.md

 # Last Breath
 When you’re dying you catch a glimpse of what lies beyond the Black Gates of Death’s Kingdom (the GM will describe it).
 Then roll (just roll, +nothing—yeah, Death doesn’t care how tough or cool you are).
 On a 10+ you’ve cheated death— you’re in a bad spot but you’re still alive.
 On a 7–9 Death will offer you a bargain.
 Take it and stabilize or refuse and pass beyond the Black Gates into whatever fate awaits you.
 On a miss, your fate is sealed.
 You’re marked as Death’s own and you’ll cross the threshold soon.
 The GM will tell you when.
+---
+The Last Breath is that moment standing between life and death.
+Time stands still as Death appears to claim the living for his own.
+Even those who do not pass beyond the Black Gates catch a glimpse of the other side and what might await them—friends and enemies past, rewards or punishment for acts in life or other, stranger vistas.
+All are changed in some way by this moment—even those who escape.

+There are three outcomes to this move.
+On a 10+, the Character has cheated Death in some meaningful way.
+He’s escaped with something that, by rights, isn’t his anymore.
+Death is powerless to stop this, but he remembers this slight.
+On a 7–9, the GM should offer a real choice with significant consequence.
+Think about the behaviors of the character and the things you’ve learned about him in play.
+Death knows and sees all and tailors his bargains accordingly.
+This is a trade, remember.
+Offer something that will be a challenge to play out but will lead the game in fun new direction.
+On a miss, death is inevitable.
+The most obvious approach is to say “Death takes you across the threshold, into his bleak kingdom.” and move on.
+However, sometimes Death comes slowly.
+You might say “you have a week to live” or “you can feel the cold hand of Death on you…” and leave it at that, for now.
+The player may want to give in and accept death at this point—that’s okay.
+Let them create a new character as normal.
+The key thing to remember is that a brush with death, succeed or fail, is a significant moment that should always lead to change.

+*GM: Sparrow, as the knife blade disappears into your guts, the world fades away and you stand before the Black Gates of Death.
+Among the throngs of suffering souls, you spot Lord Hwyn, that sickly cur.
+It looks like all his ill deals caught up with him at last.
+He spots you across the bleak gulf and you feel the chill of his hunger in your very soul.
+Take your Last Breath.

+Sparrow: Heavy.
+I got a 9.

+GM: Death appears to you, wisps of black cloth dancing around his shadowy form.
+A pale hand touches your face.
+You hear his voice in your mind.
+“Come to me so soon, pretty Sparrow?
+You follow a river of souls, sent here by your blade.
+I do so love you for them.
+I’ll return you to the world, but you must make me a promise.
+In shadow you dwell, so shadow you shall become.
+Shun the light of day forever or find a quick trip back to my company.
+What do you say, little thief?”

+Sparrow: (gulp)*